KhryptorGraphics/blockchain-explorer/README.md

 }
 ```

-1. If editing the source code, the two commands above must be re-run to compile any changes made.
+Note: If editing the source code, the two commands above must be re-run to compile any changes made.
 If this is not done the explorer will not display any changes!

 ### Access the GUI